RSV (Respiratory syncytial virus)-What to Know, When to Get Help

 RSV is very contagious.
 The virus is most common between late fall and early spring.
 RSV spreads the same way as a common cold:

-• By being close (less than 2 meters apart) to someone with the infection who is coughing or sneezing.
+• By being close (less than two metres apart) to someone with the infection who is coughing or sneezing.
 Droplets from the infected person can reach another person’s nose or mouth.

 What are the symptoms of RSV?